 Only the Division of Elections has the authority to decide and/or change polling places (AS 15.10.020).
 A municipality may not change the polling place without first notifying the Division of Elections and receiving approval.
-The Division of Elections will submit the preclearance request to the federal Department of Justice.
 If an emergency prohibits use of the polling site on election day, election officials may choose another site with the best possible public access and notify the Division of Elections immediately.

 What is the proper way to set up a polling place?

 Set up the polling place to ensure an easy flow of traffic for voters to enter the polling place, sign in, get a ballot, vote, put the ballot in the ballot box, prepare challenged or questioned ballot documents, and leave the polling place.

 Keep in mind that the unused ballots must be safe guarded at all times and that access to the polling booth must be limited to the voter (and any person legitimately assisting the voter).
 The polling booths are set up so that the election judges, while still maintaining the voter's privacy, can monitor them.
 The booths should not contain anything except those specific items needed by the voter to vote (voting machines or pens for marking the ballot).

 What voting equipment and supplies are needed at the polling place?

 Ballots are controlled items.
 This means that all the ballots must be accounted for before and after the election.
 To do this, the municipal clerk prepares a ballot receipt form, which is signed by the clerk and the election worker.
 This form specifies the number of ballots delivered to and received at the polling place.

 Some municipalities use punch cards or Accuvote machines for voting.
 They must be set up and working properly the morning of the election.
 If your municipality uses Accuvote, please contact the Division of Elections for assistance with their use.

 In addition to the ballots, the election worker will need the following items:

 See the Additional Resources section for links to sample forms.